Pegging (sexual practice): Advocacy

-Queer-feminist Tristan Taormino attributes the acceptance of pegging to the queer community's influence in deconstructing gender boundaries.
+Cultural trends and changing attitudes

 In 2016, Chauntelle Tibbals noted that the "increasing acceptance" of pegging is a logical outcome of "an explosion in public gender awareness, understanding, and willingness to explore boundaries" over the past decade.
 In 2018, Eric Anderson predicted that the popularity of pegging would rise, noting that "despite what the term 'toxic masculinity' implies, men are becoming softer", which links to "decreasing homophobia and homohysteria".
 Reflecting on generational changes, Justin Lehmiller observed that the growing references to pegging in popular culture "reflects a deeper societal change", adding that the "decoupling of anal sex and homosexuality is, in some ways, a symptom of a broader decline in sexual conservatism".

 Ally Head of Marie Claire wrote that pegging "can be incredibly freeing.
 It can turn sexual stereotypes upside down and expose you to new perspectives, with surprisingly pleasurable and progressive consequences".
+In 2019, Playboy writer Maria Del Russo suggested that men willing to be pegged signal masculinity "healing from its toxicity", describing it as a "mark of progress" and "the future that liberals want".

+Masculinity and psychological aspects

 Hugo Schwyzer argues that the "fear" of penetration derives from a "deeply misogynistic culture," suggesting that pegging can help straight men become "more thoughtful boyfriends" and better feminist allies.
 Charlie Glickman and Aislinn Emirzian contend that "men who get into anal penetration are among the most secure in their masculinity".
 Olivia Cassano of Metro endorses pegging, noting that it inverts the "traditional framework of gender and sexual roles" and can help men "get over insecurities".
 She criticizes the perception of pegging as gay or "unmanly", attributing it to a "patriarchal idea of emasculation", an "ew" factor, and "internalized homophobia".
 Georgia Aspinall of Grazia suggests that asking a man if he is into pegging can indicate whether he is "boyfriend material", revealing how "secure he is in his sexuality" and his attitude toward "women who loudly proclaim their sexual agency without shame".
 Psychotherapist Jordan Dixon notes that some men feel shame after pegging, shaped by sex-negativity and gender norms, which reemerge after the "highs of oxytocin and dopamine" diminish.

 Nadia Bokody believes pegging could redefine masculinity by easing its "toxic" and "oppressive restraints", yet men with "homophobic" views avoid it, revealing a "fragile construct of masculinity" rooted in "fear of vulnerability and femininity".
 Leeza Mangaldas notes that pegging remains taboo for cishet men, "largely because of society's overarching homophobia and misogyny", and adds that shame and disgust toward the act arise from "unexamined prejudices."
 According to Eleanor Hadley, many women hesitate to explore pegging because of "misogynistic rhetoric" that shames them.
 According to sex therapist Laura Miano, pegging contradicts "hegemonic masculinity" and sexual stereotypes.
 The practice can allow cisgender women to "feel a sense of empowerment," while men may enjoy "relinquishing control".
-According to Jessica Drake, "everyone should try it once".